HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 ## Elements

 In this section, the focus is on elements: What elements are used, how frequently, which elements are likely to appear on a given page, and how the situation is with respect to custom, obsolete, and proprietary elements.
-Is “divitis” still a thing?
+Is "divitis" still a thing?
 Yes.

 ### Element diversity

-Let’s have a look at how diverse use of HTML actually is: Do authors use many different elements, or are we looking at a landscape that makes use of relatively few elements?
+Let's have a look at how diverse use of HTML actually is: Do authors use many different elements, or are we looking at a landscape that makes use of relatively few elements?

 The median web page, it turns out, uses 30 different elements, 587 times: